otaviocc/MicroblogAPI/README.md

 }
 ```

-Network requests are also built by factories, returning a strongly-typed request object:
+Network requests are also built by factories, returning strongly-typed request objects:

 ```swift
 // NetworkRequest<VoidRequest, DiscoveryResponse>